CyberHandLLC/cyber-hand-11/PLANNING.md

    - Leverage React Server Components as the default rendering method
    - Selectively use Client Components only when client-side interactivity is required
    - Implement a proper boundary between Server and Client components
+   - Use the `'use client'` directive only in components that actually need client-side functionality

 2. **Performance Benefits**:
    - Reduced JavaScript payload sent to the client